RaniSputnik/events/README.md

 ## Requirements

-This tool makes the following assumptions about your CloudWatch events:
+This tool makes the following assumptions about your EventBridge events:

 1. You use the `Source` field to denote the "namespace" under which the event is raised (eg. `com.mybusiness`).
 2. You use the `DetailType` field to denote the event name.